scarburato/t150_driver/README.md

 ```
 make
 ```
-into the t150 and hid-tminit folders.
-Now you can load the .ko files with `insmod` and unload them with `rmmod`
+into the t150 folder.
+Now you can load the .ko file with `insmod` and unload with `rmmod`